manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 This post has embedded a set of 11 simple exercises - try to go over them and [post your answers](https://twitter.com/ittaia/status/1599150007697182720?s=20&t=JiegXa5IVUUcfNM6ZietBA).

-The model is [Partial Synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) with $f<n/2$ [omission failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) and the goal is [consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) (see below for exact details).
+The model is [partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) with $f<n/2$ [omission failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) and the goal is [consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) (see below for exact details).

 >  The Paxon parliament’s protocol provides a new way of implementing the state-machine approach to the design of distributed systems.
 [Lamport, The Part-Time Parliament](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf).